Tax Reform Overview

 and replacing the

-regressive, job killing payroll taxes.
+regressive, job killing payroll taxes (an idea endorsed by Bill Gates).
 An optional 2% net wealth tax

 (excluding $15,000 cash and retirement funds up to $500,000) provides a new

-rate to be lowered to a flat 8% (because over $1 trillion in tax expenditures
+rate to be lowered to a flat 8% for those who elect to pay a wealth tax (because over $1 trillion in tax expenditures

 are not needed when the rates are very low).